 A carbon tax is a fee imposed on the burning of carbon-based fuels.
 It should work across sectors like energy, transportation, agriculture and housing to make emitting greenhouse gases more expensive and by consequence – renewable energy cheaper and more popular.
 The resulting revenue from the tax could go for lowering individual and corporate taxes, reducing the budget deficit, investing in clean energy and climate adaptation and of course improving U.S. infrastructure.

 The investment in green technology also means new sustainable jobs.
-“Biden’s proposal will make sure national infrastructure and clean energy investments create millions of middle-class jobs that develop a diverse and local workforce and strengthen communities as we rebuild our physical infrastructure,” according to the campaign’s plan.
+“Biden’s proposal will make sure national infrastructure and clean energy investments create millions of middle-class jobs that develop a diverse and local workforce and strengthen communities as we rebuild our physical infrastructure,” according to Joe Biden’s climate plan.
 Biden also announced in a memo that the new social cost of greenhouse gas schedule accounts for the full costs of greenhouse gas emissions, including climate risk, environmental justice and intergenerational equity.

 As part of the carbon pricing structure, the US could impose a tariff on goods like steel that come from countries without a carbon tax.
 Europe is also on the verge of accepting a carbon border tax adjustment and Canada, China and Japan already have some experience with carbon pricing.
 The tax is not new in California and Massachusetts either.
 So the new administration has plenty of examples to look from and compare with what could be improved.

 One can only speculate what the amount of the carbon tax could be at this point.
 In California, the Low Carbon Fuel Credits market is currently trading at $195 per metric ton of CO2.
 A potential carbon tax of $100 per metric ton, would mean an additional $0.89 per gallon of gasoline and $100 per 1,000 kWh for coal generated electricity.